mr-chew/mr-chew.github.io/_posts/2022-8-12-Crossword-Solver.md

 ```

 ###### Implementation
-Implementaion of the above backtracking algorithm :
+Implementation of the above backtracking algorithm :

 The `copy` library is imported to enable the usage of the `deepcopy()` function.
 In the case of deep copy, an object is copied in another object.
 It means that any changes made to a copy of an object are not reflected in the original.
 The `shapely` library is imported to allow us to find the intersection point(constraint) in the crossword.